 10 Things Travel Nurses Should Know About the Nurse Licensure Compact

-The original Nurse Licensure Compact, sponsored by the National Council of State Boards of Nursing (NCSBN), offers multistate licensure for eligible nurses to practice in any of the original 25 participating nursing compact states, without having to apply for additional licensure.
+The Nurse Licensure Compact (NLC), coordinated by the National Council of State Boards of Nursing (NCSBN), offers multistate licensure for eligible nurses to practice in any of the compact’s participating nursing compact states, without having to apply for additional licensure.